oss-review-toolkit/ort/docs/reporters/AsciiDocTemplateReporter.md

 ## Command Line

-To use the _AsciiDocAttributionDocumentReporter_ report format with a Freemarker template and an AsciiDoc PDF theme, pass it as the template.id and pdf-them.path, respectively, via the --report-option (or -O) option to the _report_
+To use the _AsciiDocTemplateReporter_ report format with a Freemarker template and an AsciiDoc PDF theme, pass it as the template.id and pdf-them.path, respectively, via the --report-option (or -O) option to the _report_ command:
-command:

 ```bash
 cli/build/install/ort/bin/ort report